Chas McCormick Player Props: Astros vs. Mariners

 - The pitching staff for the Mariners has a collective nine K/9, the 10th-best in MLB.

-- The Mariners have a 3.89 team ERA that ranks eighth among all MLB pitching staffs.
+- The Mariners have a 3.85 team ERA that ranks seventh among all MLB pitching staffs.

 - Mariners pitchers combine to give up the third-fewest home runs in baseball (87 total, one per game).

-- His most recent appearance came on Saturday against the Tampa Bay Rays, when the right-hander threw seven innings, surrendering two earned runs while giving up two hits.
+- The righty last pitched on Sunday against the Tampa Bay Rays, when he tossed six innings, allowing five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.